 Like your website, your emails can be protected in transit from hackers and snoops via secure encryption.
-The technology commonly in use is TLS encryption (also referred to as SSL - the older version of this technology - or SSL/TLS).
+The technology commonly in use is TLS encryption (also referred to as SSL - which is actually the older version of this technology - or SSL/TLS).

 Email spoof: You've been spoofed when someone else sends out email as if it's 'from' your email address.
-It's easy to do and it's hard for the spoofed one (spoofee?) to prevent.
 You can guarantee the emails will be criminal, crooked &/or embarrassing.

 Compromised password: Worse case is if someone obtains your email password and really does send their spam out using your mail account.
 They could read your incoming mail too.

-Spam: Spam is email that you didn't invite into your mailbox, often sent out to many equally reluctant addressees in bulk.
-Its purpose may appear to be selling (or giving away) stuff.
-Its real intent may be:
+Spam: Spam is email that you didn't invite into your mailbox.
+It is often sent out to many, equally reluctant addressees.
+It often appears to be selling (or giving away) stuff.
+Its real intent is usually:

 Sending spam is illegal in Australia and many other places in the world.